puffyCid/artemis/README.md

   -V, --version                  Print version
 ```

-An example to example collect a process listing on macOS
+An example to example collect a process listing.

 ```
 > artemis acquire -h